 - Introduce loyalty programs that encourage referrals

-- Use break-even calculations to set sales targets
+- Use break-even calculations to set achievable sales targets

 -